EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-More critical framing than typically expected from a US ally
+More critical framing than typically expected of a US ally

-Domestic politics projection onto the conflict
+Projection of Australian domestic politics onto the conflict

 Focus on Israeli responsibility rather than Hezbollah provocations